medic/cht-docs/content/en/apps/guides/messaging/rapidpro.md

 ---

-As of v3.11.0, SMS messages can be sent and received using [RapidPro]({{% ref "apps/features/integrations/rapidpro" %}}) as an SMS Gateway.
+As of v3.11.0, messages can be sent and received using [RapidPro]({{% ref "apps/features/integrations/rapidpro" %}}) as an messaging gateway.

 ## RapidPro configuration